wchen258/lauterbach-log/Embedded_Linux_debug.md

 Lauterbach is capable of debugging an embedded linux running on a development board.
 This is a guideline on how to set up.
-It's recommended to go through the run_demo session before setting the linux debug, as we will use some terminologies and conventions from that session.
+It's recommended to go through the run_demo session before setting the linux debug, as we will use some terminologies and conventions from that session. `rtos_linux_stop.pdf` is useful in the `pdf` folder.

 ## Quick start